Translate

 german-new-guinea-5mgerman-new-guinea-1m

-For administrative purposes the Caroline and Marianne Islands are attached to the Government of German New Guinea, but each of these Colonies has its individual postage stamp issues.
+FOR administrative purposes the Caroline and Marianne Islands are attached to the Government of German New Guinea, but each of these Colonies has its individual postage stamp issues.

 The four islands in the North of the Solomon group were ceded to Great Britain in 1899 under the terms of the Samoa Convention.